 In these cases, you need an expert in neonatology who can testify that the child had signs and symptoms of necrotizing enterocolitis prior to discharge or leaving the child’s pediatrician and that the doctors violated the standard of care because they should have identified those symptoms.

 The defenses to these claims will be the same as the defenses in the liability cases: the child would have problems anyway because they were born prematurely.
 But this is, in most cases, a relatively easy defense to beat.

 Giving Cow Milk to a Premature Baby

 The NEC lawsuits in 2022 are focused on the formula makers failure to warn patients.
 But some doctors knew of the risk and still prescribed the formula.
 These lawsuits have moved off-stage with the product liability lawsuits.
 But they are still potential medical malpractice claims.

 It’s common for infants, especially those born premature, to have some problems.
 We all get this.
 But our job is to take these babies and do everything in our power to make them safe.
 A product that is supposed to help your newborn is putting them at risk?
 That is just not tolerable.

-Have you or a loved one suffered these adverse side effects from this food thickening agent?
-If so, contact us to discuss your concerns at 1.800.553.8082 or online, here.
+Have you or a loved one suffered these adverse side effects from this food-thickening agent?
+If so, contact us to discuss your concerns and a possible NEC lawsuit at 1.800.553.8082 or online, here.